Xylia-Rippy/cs362-coad-resources/README.md

 This is the GitHub repository for the Central Oregon Community Organizations Active in Disaster (COAD) help service system.
-It connects people in need with resources made available by members of Community Organizations Active in Disaster.
+It connects people in need with resources made available by members of Community Organizations Active in Disaster

 ## Development